zio/zio-telemetry/docs/opentelemetry.md

     import tracing.aspects._

     (for {
-      //sets an attribute to the current span
+      // sets an attribute to the current span
       _       <- tracing.setAttribute("foo", "bar")
-      //adds an event to the current span
+      // adds an event to the current span
       _       <- tracing.addEvent("foo")
       message <- Console.readline
       _       <- tracing.addEvent("bar")